 Therefore, if you are going to have your watch serviced, make sure you explicitly state that you do not want it polished (That is if you don’t want it polished of course).

 If you want to polish your watch

 Most watch enthusiasts will want to avoid polishing their watch.
-But at the same time, there are many people who prefer their watch looks pristine and in flawless condition.
+But at the same time, there are many people who prefer their watch look pristine and in flawless condition.
 This is often especially true if they’ve spent a lot of money on the watch.
 And the reasoning makes sense – just like you do not want scratches on your new car, you don’t want scratches on your watch (even though the watch tends to be more exposed).

 If you still want your watch polished, you can have it polished by an expert who knows what they are doing.
 Also, if you can request it, ask them to polish it lightly.
 The biggest issue is when a watch has deep dents and scratches because the watch needs to be evened out and polished down in order to remove the scratch.
 If you only polish light scratches and hairlines, it won’t have an equally negative effect on the original case shape as not as much metal is removed in the polish.
-If you would rather do a light polish yourself, I suggest to use Cape cod polishing cloth.
+If you would rather do a light polish yourself, I suggest using Cape cod polishing cloth.

 Cape cod polishing cloths

 Cape cod polishing cloths are the most popular cloths on the market.
 The primary reason is of course that they do the job of polishing your watch really well.
-You can order Cape Cod from Amazon in the link below.
+You can order Cape Cod from Amazon at the link below.

 2 thoughts on “Should You Polish Your Watch?
 Here’s the Answer!”

 Basically you can actually polish your watch.
 But you have to send it to a proffesional.
 There are some company that actually do laser welding to some of the deep dents.
 And reshape to the exact same shape as the original watch.

 You are absolutely right about that!
 Thanks for your input!